 We may change this privacy policy from time to time, when we do we will inform data subjects via our website.

-We can be contacted by email or telephone.
+We can be contacted by email or post.

 Osbourne Home Limited a limited company with the registered number 13221716